A1phaWAN/AlphaWAN/Gateway/README.md

 ## 3. Apply Channel Configurations

-Use `gw_config.json` from the channel planner to assign frequencies.
+Use `gw_config.csv` from the channel planner to assign frequencies.

 ### Method A: Local Console (Web UI)